About my research (EdD Thesis)

 About my research

-My doctoral research explores reading-to-dog programs, where children read aloud to a trained dog alongside a volunteer.
+My doctoral research explored reading-to-dog programs, where children read aloud to a trained dog alongside a volunteer.
 These programs are widely used across Australian schools and libraries, but until now, there has been limited research into how they actually work in practice.
+Here’s a link to my download my final thesis:

-This study brings together perspectives from volunteers, teachers, school leaders, librarians, and children across Queensland, Victoria, and the ACT to better understand what makes these programs effective.
+This study brought together perspectives from volunteers, teachers, school leaders, librarians, and children across Queensland, Victoria, and the ACT to better understand what makes these programs effective.

 Research Summary

-This qualitative study draws on 22 interviews and children’s “draw and write” reflections to explore the impact of reading-to-dog programs.
+This qualitative study drew on 22 interviews and children’s “draw and write” reflections to explore the impact of reading-to-dog programs.

 Across the research, a clear pattern emerged.
 Children became more confident, more relaxed, and more willing to engage with reading over time.
 The presence of the dog played a central role, helping children feel calm, safe, and free from judgement.